timescale/docs/getting-started/services.md

 database.
 Each service contains a single database.
 If you need more databases, you can create additional services for each.

+When creating a service, you have two options: a time-series database and Dynamic PostgreSQL.
+The time-series database is optimized for your production time-series and analytics workloads.
+Dynamic PostgreSQL is built for all of your other production database workloads.
+Both are 100% PostgreSQL and use usage-based storage.
+The time-series option includes TimescaleDB.
+Dynamic PostgreSQL includes dynamic compute.

 When you create a new service, a new `tsdbadmin` user is created.
 This is your administration user that you can connect to your database with.